-Leisa Tyler has worked as a travel and food journalist in Asia for nearly 20 years.
-Ewout Kemner is a Dutch physicist specialising in neutron scattering.
+Leisa Tyler was originally a travel and food journalist and Ewout Kemner was a Dutch physicist specialising in neutron scattering.

-Weeds & More now work with two farms, Fung's Hatiku and the Liew family's Sunrise Organic, producing around 60 varieties of herbs, fruits, vegetables, edible flowers and garnishes, for restaurants and hotels in Singapore and Malaysia.
+Weeds & More now work with four farms producing around 100 different varieties of herbs, fruit, vegetable, edible flowers and garnish products for restaurants, hotels and specialty grocers in Singapore and Malaysia.

 Fung Chee Siang’s property, Hatiku, is a quite respite from the industrial and often quite brutal farming in Cameron Highlands.
 Nestled into a natural amphitheatre and surrounded by thick jungle, which protect it from neighbouring farms, the property is fed by two natural springs, one which breeds vegetarian carp fish.
 Mr Fung is the most natural person we know- he lives and breathes an organic life (except when it comes to wine), and our moral compass when it comes to the woolly world of growing organics.
 Hatiku has organic certification from myOrganic.

 Sunrise is a sprawling former hydroponic farm at Habu, on the road to the original Boh tea estate.
 Old friends of Mr Fung, the owners, Mr and Mrs Liew Kee Chong and their son John, were introduced to us several years ago when concerned about the volume of chemicals being sprayed around their two small grandchildren, who both live at the family home.
 They took to organics like ducks take to water.
 What started as a small patch of protected land for organics, has now stretched to the whole property.
 Happy go lucky and ridiculously hard workers, they are the sunshine of our lives.
 Sunrise has organic certification from myOrganic.

 Natural Green Life Farm